-Chapter 11 is pure capitalism
+Chapter 11 is Pure Capitalism

-Chapter 11 has proven to be a forum for a number of business transactions, including mergers and acquisitions, sales of assets, financial restructurings and debt financings.
+Chapter 11 has proven to be a forum for a number of business transactions, including mergers and acquisitions, sales of asset, financial restructurings, and debt financings.
 Increasingly, these transactions are being played out at "First Day" Chapter 11 hearings, not in the Plan of Reorganization that requires voting of all impaired creditor constituents.
 As "First Day" hearings occur within 24-48 hours of a Chapter 11 filing, there is virtually no due process to creditors who have not been involved in the pre-Chapter 11 negotiations.
-There is no "vote" for DIP financing at a First Day hearing.
-A creditor's only recourse is to file an objection based on rights and protections set forth in the Bankruptcy Code and under applicable law.
+There is no "vote" for debtor-in-possession (DIP) financing at a First Day hearing.
+A creditor's recourse is filing an objection based on rights and protections set forth in the Bankruptcy Code and under applicable law.

-For example, in a "prepackaged" Chapter 11 case, prior to the Chapter 11 filing, the debtor has negotiated a number of key terms, including DIP financing, exit financing, treatment of the lenders' claims, treatment of other financial debt, such as noteholders that are junior to the lender (often a debt for equity swap), and treatment of general unsecured claims.
+For example, in a "pre-packaged" Chapter 11 case, prior to the Chapter 11 filing, the debtor has negotiated a number of key terms, including DIP financing, exit financing, treatment of the lenders' claims, treatment of other financial debt such as noteholders that are junior to the lender (often a debt for equity swap), and treatment of general unsecured claims.
 The terms are normally set forth in a "restructuring support agreement" with the financial creditors.
 Other creditors such as landlords and trade suppliers are not parties to the restructuring support agreement.